techidaily/site-fox-glue/source/_posts/in-2024-tactical-volume-management-in-live-mixing.md

 On that note, if you are happy with how your voice has changed, right now could be the greatest moment to preserve it or perhaps record it.
 All popular video and audio formats, including MP3, are supported.
 To do this, click "Export" and choose "File Format."
 Select the necessary configuration from the rundown by clicking the Format button.
 The specific document will be saved to the specified directory on a computer.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Related FAQs

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Can you fade in Ableton Live Lite?